Julian-Z98/ScaffoldGenerator/README.md

   * Schuffenhauer Scaffolds: Murcko Frameworks with the addition of all atoms that are connected to rings and linkers via non-single bonds, based on [Schuffenhauer et al.](https://doi.org/10.1021/ci600338x) (compare [Deviations from the Scaffold Tree prioritization rules](#Deviations-from-the-Scaffold-Tree-prioritization-rules) above)
-  * Beccari Basic WireFrame: Based on Murcko Frameworks, all side-chains are removed all elemental and bond order information is abstracted by turning all atoms into carbon atoms and all bonds into single bonds, according to [Manelfi et al.](https://doi.org/10.1186/s13321-021-00526-y) and similar to [Bemis and Murcko's](https://doi.org/10.1021/jm9602928) archetype analysis.
+  * Beccari Basic WireFrame: Based on Murcko Frameworks, all side-chains are removed and all elemental and bond order information is abstracted by turning all atoms into carbon atoms and all bonds into single bonds, according to [Manelfi et al.](https://doi.org/10.1186/s13321-021-00526-y) and similar to [Bemis and Murcko's](https://doi.org/10.1021/jm9602928) archetype analysis.
   * Elemental Wireframe: Similar to Basic WireFrames but elemental information is kept, i.e. heteroatoms are retained in the scaffolds